Placeholder Image

 • Plans typically have to do with the resources you're going to spend.

-• So we're going to build a plant.
+• So, we're going to build a plant.

 • We're going to hire some people.

-• We're going to launch a new product.
+• We're gonna launch a new product.

 • Those are all things that are on the cost side of businesses.